 Building on a Lot with a Burrowing Owl Present

-One of the biggest misconceptions about the Burrowing Owls located in Cape Coral is that you can’t build a home if there is a Burrowing Owl living on your property.
+One of the biggest misconceptions about the Burrowing Owls located in Cape Coral is that you can’t build a home if there is a Burrowing Owl or burrow on your property.

 This myth is simply not true.
 Here is the scoop.

 Over the past several years, Cape Coral Friends of Wildlife has been documenting every burrow they find in the City.
-Armed with portable GPS units, the club obtained the GPS coordinates of over 2700 Burrowing Owl burrows.
+Armed with GPS units, the club obtained the GPS coordinates of over 2700 Burrowing Owl burrows.
 This information is then given to the City and put in the City data base.
 Now when a permit is pulled to build a home or business, the City is aware that a burrow exists on the property.
 Before the permit is issued, the site is checked for the burrow.
-Also, builders must complete a Burrowing Owl/Gopher Tortoise Affidavit, stating they have checked the site, and they must note if they suspect they have any burrows of either species on site.
+Also, builders must complete a Burrowing Owl/Gopher Tortoise Affidavit, stating they have checked the site, and they must note if they suspect they have any burrows of either protected species on site.